Everything You Need to Know About Riboflavin and Vitamin B2

 2023-12-05 01:00:26

 Vitamin B2 belongs to the group of B vitamins and cannot be produced by the body itself.
 It is therefore supplied through food.
 Vitamin B2 is involved in a number of processes in the body.
-Here you can read interesting facts about the effects and functions of riboflavin.
+Here you can read interesting facts regarding the effects and functions of riboflavin.

 What is riboflavin (vitamin B2)?